 Early Life and Education

-Edward Joseph Shoen, known as Joe Shoen, was born on March 28, 1949, in Phoenix, Arizona.
+E. Joe Shoen was born in Phoenix, Arizona, on March 28, 1949.
 He is the son of Leonard Shoen, the founder of U-Haul.
-Shoen was raised in Phoenix and attended the College of the Holy Cross, where he earned a Bachelor of Arts degree.
-He later pursued a Master of Business Administration (MBA) from Harvard Business School.
-At Harvard, he wrote his thesis on self-storage businesses, an early indicator of his future focus.
+Shoen attended the College of the Holy Cross, where he earned a Bachelor of Arts degree.
+He furthered his education by obtaining a Master of Business Administration (MBA) from Harvard Business School.
+At Harvard, he wrote his thesis on self-storage businesses, a field that would later become central to his career.

 Rise to Success